ogghst/grownode/docs/start.md

 ### IDE

- - Latest Windows ESP-IDF installation are including an Eclipse development environment that is already configured to run an ESP-IDF project.
+ - Latest Windows ESP-IDF installations are including an Eclipse development environment that is already configured to run an ESP-IDF project.
  - If you want to install your own IDE, prepare your favorite development environment (Anyway, I am personally using [eclipse](https://www.eclipse.org/downloads/) with [ESP-IDF plugin](https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md).
-You should install the 'eclipse for c/c++ developers'
+You should install the 'Eclipse for C/C++ developers').

 ## Obtain GrowNode

- - Open an IDF shell (in Windows you should find in in your windows start menu - it is called ESP-IDF 4.4 CMD), change dir where you want to install grownode
+ - Open an IDF shell (in Windows you should find in in your Windows start menu - it is called ESP-IDF 4.4 CMD), change dir where you want to install grownode

   > Note: if you have installed Eclipse, I recommend to start a new workspace, then open a shell to the workspace directory

  - Clone GrowNode repository using [GIT](https://git-scm.com/) command `git clone --recurse-submodules https://github.com/ogghst/grownode.git`

-  > Note: if you have installed Eclipse, you can now import the project using `Import projects.. -> Espressif -> Existing IDF project` and select the grownode directory created with `git clone` command
+  > Note: if you have installed Eclipse, you can now import the project using `Import projects... -> Espressif -> Existing IDF project` and select the grownode directory created with `git clone` command

 ## Check everything works

 ### Via ESP-IDF command prompt

- - Open an IDF shell (you should find in in your windows start menu - it is called ESP-IDF 4.4 CMD), change dir where you have downloaded grownode git folder, run `idf.py build`.
+ - Open an IDF shell (you should find it in your Windows start menu - it is called ESP-IDF 4.4 CMD), change dir where you have downloaded the grownode git folder, run `idf.py build`.
 It will compile for few minutes.

    > Note: in Eclipse, select an esp32 target and build the grownode project